Windows CMD Commands: Mastering the Command Prompt

 The image name and PID are unique identifiers for a process.
 The final column shows the memory usage for a process.
 This is a good indicator for identifying processes that slow down the system.

 The telnet command is a Windows tool for bidirectional CLI communication.
-The tool uses the Telnet protocol to send messages and enable an interactive communication channel.
+The tool uses the Telnet protocol to send messages and enable an interactive communication channel with remote devices.

 The syntax for the command is: